DP3T-HA-go-backend/DP3T-backend/src/README.md

 ## Testing

 We provide a docker-compose environment for testing the services locally, using etcd as data store.
-The only configuration needed to run etcd is the generation of certificates/keys for client-to-server
+The only configuration needed to run the tests is generating the EC keys for the servers, as well as generating the TLS certificates/keys for etcd's client-to-server connections:
-connections:

 ```
-cd config/test/etcd/
-make
+make test-keys
 ```

 Run the integration tests as follows: